bitloops/blog/articles/how-to-organize-ui-text-in-code-best-practices-for-scalable-localized-apps.md

 author: George
 date: 11-November-2025
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/How%20to%20Organize%20UI%20Text%20in%20Code%3A%20Best%20Practices%20for%20Scalable%2C%20Localized%20Apps/final%20cover%20image.jpeg
-tags: ['Frontend Architecture', 'UI-text','Chrome-Text','CMS', 'Content-Text', 'Content-Management']
+tags:
+  [
+    "Frontend Architecture",
+    "UI-text",
+    "Chrome-Text",
+    "CMS",
+    "Content-Text",
+    "Content-Management",
+  ]
 ---

 ## The Mystery of the Missing Words

 Every frontend developer has faced this moment:
 You open a codebase and wade through a jungle of words - some hard-coded, some localized, some mysteriously pulled from a content management system (CMS) no one dares to touch.

 Some text lives inside components.
 Some hide in JSON files.
 Others lost in translation - literally.